Skip to main content

 );

-Operational Note: Always include a MAXVALUE catch-all partition during initial table creation.
-Without it, any ingestion timestamped beyond the highest defined boundary triggers ERROR 1526 (HY000): Table has no partition for value X and rejects writes.
+Operational note: Always include a MAXVALUE catch-all partition at creation.
+Without it, any row whose timestamp falls beyond the highest defined boundary triggers ERROR 1526 (HY000): Table has no partition for value X and rejects the write — a silent data-loss risk under high ingestion rates.

-Manual DDL execution introduces human error, lock contention, and service interruptions.
-A reusable stored procedure calculates the next month’s boundary dynamically and executes ALTER TABLE ...
-ADD PARTITION without blocking concurrent reads.
-The logic uses LAST_DAY() and INTERVAL arithmetic for precise boundary calculation, with PREPARE/EXECUTE for safe dynamic DDL generation.
+Manual DDL execution introduces human error, lock contention, and service interruptions during maintenance windows.
+A reusable stored procedure calculates the next month’s boundary dynamically and issues ALTER TABLE ...
+ADD PARTITION without blocking concurrent InnoDB reads or writes.
+The logic relies on LAST_DAY() and INTERVAL arithmetic for accurate boundary calculation across months of varying length, paired with PREPARE/EXECUTE for safe dynamic DDL generation.

 DELIMITER //